plukacs/lab-governance/README.md

 ### Policy: Credit card usage
 Employees gain access to company credit cards after the 3rd month of employment.

+### Policy: Asset purchases
+If you need to purchase some asset for the company and you have passed the 3rd month of your employment you can buy it (with the company card preferably) up to 200 EUR/year/asset class.
+Give the invoice to the finance role and add the newly purchased asset to the asset inventory.
+If it is above 200 EUR or you do not want to make the decision yourself you can ask the finance role about the purchase.
+If you do not want to do the purchase yourself ask the office role.

 ### Policy: Probation time and ownership cliff
 Probation time is 3 months, when it comes to ownership there is a one year cliff.